damayantiazure/devsecops/Labs/Module-4-Automating-a-Secure-and-Compliant-Pipeline.md

     ![Add White source](./images/Module4-WhiteSource.png =600x)

 3. Set the Root working directory to `src`.
+Save and queue the build.
+The report will not generate unless you run the build.

     ![White Source SRC](./images/Module4-WhiteSourceSrc.png =500x)